 - Increasing numbers of families are in contact with their children’s Ethiopian family, and therefore feel no need to send the reports to the government.

 In any case, there’s now a campaign of sorts to get adoptive families to flood the government with post-placement reports.
-The reports, according to an adoptive family who attend the Embassy meeting, “should include 6-8 photos and a summary of the child’s well-being—physical health, emotional health, education/activities, relationships within family, family summary (jobs, church, people, etc.) and any incorporation of Ethiopian heritage (this goes a LONG way!)”
+The reports, according to an adoptive family who attended the Embassy meeting, “should include 6-8 photos and a summary of the child’s well-being—physical health, emotional health, education/activities, relationships within family, family summary (jobs, church, people, etc.) and any incorporation of Ethiopian heritage (this goes a LONG way!)”

 (Spoiler alert: Way too many US families don’t live anywhere near Ethiopian people, or black people, or other-than-white-people.
 Incorporation of Ethiopian heritage should be a core value for adoptive parents, one that means more than art on the walls and a summer heritage camp once in a while.)